TomFreudenberg/udoo-arduino-cli/README.md

 ##### -I \<include-path\>

 Append additional folders to INCLUDES path for compiling your sketch.ino.
+Path may be relative, if you divided your source into several pieces, you may include the project folder like ` -I . `

 ##### -L \<library.cpp\>

 Add necessary standard libraries to your project.
-Correct library path is located by searching the libraries main .cpp-file.
+Correct library path is automatically located by searching the libraries main .cpp-file.
+If you need the Servo library, you can add it just by `-L Servo.cpp`.
+You can add this option as often as needed like `-L Servo.cpp -L Wire.cpp`

 ##### -o \<build-path\>